saby-gaby/Senioren-Treff-Full-Stack-MERN/README.md

 ### About Project

-Step by step creation of an ole people event App
+Step by step creation of an old people event App

 ### How to use this Project